 No. But we should be smart.

-Below I’ll share running safety tips, but before that there are some ways we can boost our confidence.
+I’m going to dive into some key running safety tips to keep in mind when you go out for a run, but before that, there are some ways we can boost our confidence.

 - The unknown can be scary, so the more you do it, the more comfortable it becomes.